QuadrupedGPT: Towards a Versatile Quadruped Agent in Open-ended Worlds

-To validate the high-level reasoning capabilities of our agent, we instruct the robot to finish a long-term goal (e.g., ``\textit{squat down, stand up, greet me, then walk through the bed and grass, find the blue clothes, and sit next to them}'').
-Our QuadrupedGPT needs to decompose the human instruction into subgoals (e.g., \textit{squat down}, \textit{find the blue clothes}) and searching the right skill from the pre-curated skill library to accomplish these subgoals in order.
-Figure 5 provides a qualitative example of the agent successfully completing the long-horizon task from received human commands.
+To evaluate the high-level reasoning capabilities of our agent, we task the robot with completing a sequence of long-term goals (i.e., ``\textit{squat down, stand up, greet me, then walk through the bed and grass, find the blue clothes, and sit next to them}'').
+QuadrupedGPT needs to decompose the human instruction into subgoals (i.e., \textit{squat down}, \textit{find the blue clothes}) and search the right skill from the skill library to accomplish these subgoals in order.
+Figure \ref{fig:high-level} provides a qualitative example of the agent successfully completing the long-horizon task based on the given instruction.